Conservatives take back City of Westminster from Labour

 THE Conservative Party won back its former stronghold from Labour on an election night where no one seemed particularly happy.

-In Westminster however, Nigel Farage’s party candidates failed to secure more than 200-300 votes each – nowhere near close to the winning line to take a seat.
+In Westminster, Nigel Farage’s candidates failed to secure more than 200-300 votes each – nowhere near close to the winning line to take a seat.

-Conservative leader Kemi Badenoch turned up in the morning to support the Westminster after a long night.
+There was another somewhat awkward morning rally with Conservative leader Kemi Badenoch, who came to show support the Westminster team after a long night.

 “The Conservatives are coming back.